dash7ou/OOP_ES6/README.md

 # OOP_ES6

 in this section i explain everything about OOP ES6

+To be clear JavaScript script language not a oop language so when we say class this is mean function() in ES5 object becouse es6 model transform to es5 so class and inheritance in es6 like a sweet to es5 to be easily..

     1.write class in ES6